plausible/website/about.md

 ---
 layout: article
 title: About Plausible Analytics
-description: Plausible Analytics is a two-person web analytics startup based in the EU and consisting of Uku Taht and Marko Saric.
+description:
+Plausible Analytics is an open-source project dedicated to making web analytics more privacy-friendly.
+Our mission is to reduce corporate surveillance by providing an alternative web analytics tool which doesn’t come from the AdTech world.
 Learn more about us.
 permalink: /about
 ---